refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

 * Activate mathematica by ansible one-liner. **Unincluded**
 * Add backup crontab for user home directory. **Unincluded**

-### reboot
+### after reboot

-* It is highly suggested that all ansible playbooks to be executed once reboot.
+* It is highly suggested that all ansible playbooks to be executed once reboot (at least network and basic for compute node reboot).
 * config cgroup as `sudo cgconfigparser -l /etc/cgconfig.conf && sudo cgrulesengd`.
 * start tinc vpn by `sudo tincd -n debug`.
 * iptables (nat rules) on master is not persistent, see [this issue](https://github.com/ansible/ansible/issues/25149) for further develpment of ansible to incorporate persistence of iptables.